colinta/SublimeClipboardManager/README.md

-Originally written by AJ Palkovic ([ajpalkovic](https://github.com/ajpalkovic/SublimePlugins)), modified by Martin Aspeli ([optilude](https://gist.github.com/1132507)), and further modified and packaged for `Package Control` by Colin Thomas-Arnold ([colinta](https://github.com/colinta/SublimeClipboardManager))
+Originally written by AJ Palkovic ([ajpalkovic](https://github.com/ajpalkovic/SublimePlugins)), modified by Martin Aspeli ([optilude](https://gist.github.com/1132507)), and further modified and packaged for `Package Control` by Colin T.A.
+Gray ([colinta](https://github.com/colinta/SublimeClipboardManager))

 My version of this plugin *does not use* `clipboard_history` as the prefix.
 See